aaditya-jalan/plant_disease_detection/README.md

 # PhytoEZ - Plant Disease Detection by Image Classification

 Plant diseases pose a significant threat to global food security, causing substantial crop losses annually.
 Accurate and timely detection of these diseases is crucial for effective management and preservation of agricultural yields.
-This project aims to improve the detection of plant diseases through the use of convolutional neural networks.
+This project, undertaken as a course project for the DA221M course at IIT Guwahati, aims to improve the detection of plant diseases through the use of convolutional neural networks.

 ## Description of the project